Review of: Xotic Effects SP Compressor

 There are many guitar compression pedals available on the market, several of which seek to emulate and surpass the famed Ross Compressor.
 Xotic decided to have a go at creating a compressor in the vein of that classic pedal while adding more versatility and sound-shaping options than most pedal makers have ever packed into such a small enclosure.
 Is this the best guitar compression pedal out there?
 Our Xotic SP Compressor review will help you decide if this is the compression pedal you’re looking for.

-Find out more about the Xotic SP Compressor here.
+Visit Xotic for more info about the Xotic SP Compressor.

 Sound & Performance:

 I had a feeling this was going to be a really interesting pedal right when I pulled it out of the box.
 The Xotic SP Compressor has a real simple, yet sleek look, similar to the Xotic EP Booster and Xotic SL Drive pedals.
 It’s also surprisingly heavy for such a tiny little pedal.
 You instantly get the feeling that Xotic built a real solid and durable pedal.
 This isn’t some low-budget knock-off pedal.

 Having a glance at the included manual reveals that this pedal contains 4 internal two-way dip switches in addition to the 2 surface knobs and three-way Lo/Mid/Hi toggle switch for a total of 7 parameter adjustment controls.
 That’s a lot of options for such a small unit.
 You can really tell that Xotic spared no consideration for offering the most versatility they could squeeze into the SP Compressor.

 I went ahead and unscrewed the bottom of the enclosure to allow instant access to shaping my tone while testing this pedal for my review.
 I recommend doing the same when you un-box your SP Compressor to spend some time finding your preferred settings.
 Although, it does sound pretty great in it’s default settings.
 You may just want to leave it as is.